Montrose Environmental Group: 2012 to 2026

 In the aftermath of the 2023 East Palestine, Ohio, train derailment, railroad company Norfolk Southern hired Montrose subsidiary CTEH to address residents' concerns about health risks, design the testing protocol for the indoor air tests, run a resident hotline regarding fears of odors, fumes or health problems (working closely with the EPA), and publish an Air Sampling and Analysis Plan.
 The same year, CTEH was contracted by Miami-Dade County to conduct air monitoring after a massive fire at the County Waste-to-Energy Facility.

-Montrose has also been contracted by the California Public Utilities Commission to help organizations and companies in the state maintain California Environmental Quality Act (CEQA) compliance.
-The company has also adopted sustainability goals in alignment with the United Nations Sustainable Development Goals.
+Montrose was contracted by the California Public Utilities Commission to help organizations and companies in the state maintain California Environmental Quality Act (CEQA) compliance.
+The company also adopted sustainability goals in alignment with the United Nations Sustainable Development Goals.

-As of 2024, Montrose has supported over 13 U.S. federal agency clients, including the Army, Air Force, Navy, Coast Guard, Maritime Administration, EPA, Department of Veterans Affairs, Food and Drug Administration, National Park Service, National Oceanic and Atmospheric Administration, Centers for Disease Control, Bureau of Land Management, National Institutes of Health, and the U.S. Fish and Wildlife Service.
+As of 2024, Montrose had supported over 13 U.S. federal agency clients, including the Army, Air Force, Navy, Coast Guard, Maritime Administration, EPA, Department of Veterans Affairs, Food and Drug Administration, National Park Service, National Oceanic and Atmospheric Administration, Centers for Disease Control, Bureau of Land Management, National Institutes of Health, and the U.S. Fish and Wildlife Service.
 In October 2024, Montrose was awarded a five-year, $249 million contract from the U.S. Army Corps of Engineers to provide environmental support to the Mobile District, South Atlantic Division, including addressing air and water quality, PFAS, pollution prevention, and hazardous waste.

+2026 to present

+On Earth Day 2026, the company rebranded under the new trade name of Onterris.

 Operations

-The company has over 3,500 employees and over 90 offices across the U.S., Canada, Europe & Australia.
+The company has over 3,500 employees and over 120 offices across the U.S., Canada, Europe & Australia.
 Services provided by the company include comprehensive air measurement and laboratory services, regulatory compliance, PFAS solutions, permitting, engineering, and remediation.

 Board of directors

-The current president and CEO of Montrose is Vijay Manthripragada.
+The current president and CEO of Onterris is Vijay Manthripragada.

 As of 2024, the current Montrose board members are: